-be supported by women technology professionals
+be supported by IT professionals

-- consider higher education options and prepare for college entrance
+consider and prepare for higher education

 Who is SPARCS eligible?

-Female students who applied for the Minnesota and National Aspirations in Computing Award are eligible to participate, as are other high school students who have technology interests and aspirations.
+High school students who applied for the Minnesota and National Aspirations in Computing Award are eligible to participate, as are other high school students who have technology interests and aspirations.
 In some cases, the program serves students in middle school as well.
 The activity description typically specifies eligible age/grade levels.

 What organizations are involved?

 The lead organization is Minnesota State IT Center of Excellence.
 Financial support is provided by sponsors of the Aspirations in Computing Awards Program, the National Center for Women and Information Technology (NCWIT), and other available resources.